testOrgForPractice/AssignmentCustomCachingLayer/README.md

 Implemented using Java's Serializable interface for easy save and load operations.
 Dynamic Configuration:

-Cache capacity can be adjusted at runtime..
+Cache capacity can be adjusted at runtime.